-This manual is to be used with the SBE 17plus V2 Searam.
+This manual is to be used with the SBE 17plus V2 SEARAM memory and auto fire module.
 It is organized to guide the user from installation through operation and data collection.
 We have included detailed specifications, command descriptions, maintenance information, and helpful notes throughout the manual.